Jackarolax/flyweb/README.md

 ## Long-Range Endurance Test

-We successfully validated the platform's range and efficiency with a **13km round-trip flight**.
-The mission was completed with a significant margin of remaining battery capacity, confirming the viability of our design for delivery routes.
+I successfully validated the platform's range and efficiency with a **13km round-trip flight**.
+The mission was completed with a significant margin of remaining battery capacity, confirming the viability of that design for delivery routes.

 **First-Person View (FPV) from the flight:**
 <p align="left">